 If you’ve been charged or believe you may be charged for a sex offense or sex-related crime in the future, it’s extremely important to make every effort to make a strong defense with the help of an attorney experienced in defending sex offenses in Wisconsin.

-Let’s look at some common questions and answers about sex crime registry in Wisconsin and what you can do today to make sure you’re taking every step necessary to defend yourself.
+Here, we answer at some common questions about sex crime registry in Wisconsin and what you can do today to make sure you’re taking every step necessary to defend yourself.

 Who has to register as a sex offender in Wisconsin?